warkka/untron/circuits/script/README.md

-# Testing ground for revealing circuit
+# Testing ground for circuits

-**Warning:** to make a reproducible build, go to [program](https://github.com/ultrasoundlabs/untron/blob/main/program) instead.
-This script is for testing the revealing circuit
+**Warning:** to make reproducible builds, go to the respecitve crates instead.
+This script is for testing the circuits

 ## Running